Advancing Racial Equity Collection Development Grant

 Book List

-The list includes fiction and non-fiction titles for children, teens/young adults and adults that address the topics of race, systemic racism and the Black experience.
+The list includes fiction and non-fiction titles for children, teens/young adults and adults that address the diversity of Indiana’s communities.
 Some selections have specific Indiana content relevant to Hoosier readers.

 This list was first developed in 2020 through a partnership with the Indianapolis Public Library.
 Librarians and humanities scholars consulted Central Indiana Community Foundation’s “Tools for Accountability,” titles recommended by Dr. Pat Payne (Director of Indianapolis Public Schools’ Racial Equity Initiative) and resource lists provided by Booklist (a publication of the American Library Association).

-In 2022, Indiana Humanities staff, in consultation with a project steering committee, expanded the list to include titles published in the past two years along with more titles of Indiana interest.
+In 2022 and 2024, Indiana Humanities staff, in consultation with a project steering committee, expanded the list to include titles recently published along with more titles of Indiana interest.

 Advancing Racial Equity Collections Grant Resources